Lab 4: Lambdas and Dictionaries

 Question 3: Compare Lambda

-function depending on the operator passed into compare_lambda
+function depending on the operator passed into compare_lambda.
+The lambda

 functions you create should take in two arguments.
 If a user passes in an invalid